-2. Taller D Cafe.
+2. Paninos Window.
 This little walk up window serves up espresso like I get in Europe.
 Probably my most frequented place for coffee since it’s so quick and tasty.
 I actually keep a container of condensed milk and make Vietnamese coffee with their dark espresso poured into a cup of ice.

-3. Yah Yah.
+4. Yah Yah.
 My favorite breakfast places serves up a nice selection of coffee that’s just as good their space is quiet.
 It’s just a farther walk than the other places that keep me from coming here more often.

-4. La Liberaria.
-This quirky coffee stand is just outside of the La Liberaria, a little hidden gem of a bookstore when you can buy and sell used books.
+5. La Liberaria.
+This quirky coffee stand is just outside of the La Liberaria, a little hidden gem of a bookstore wherenyou can buy and sell used books.
 You definitely have to stop by at least once.
 It’s a little further away from where I usually stay, but worth 8 minute walk for a cold iced coffee.

 Best Places For A Nice Drink In Sayulita

-Most of the time, me and my friends just 3 ice cold beers (each) from the OXXO and drink on the beach.
+My friends and I sometimes like to just get a few beers from the OXXO and drink on the beach.
 For something nicer, we head to these places regularly.
 Just because you’re drinking barefoot does not mean you’re getting anything less than some of the best cocktails, mezcal and tequila in Mexico.
 Note: There are quite a few restaurants that make really delicious drinks, but this is list is for drinking only places.

 3. La Zouave.
-A super popular hangout spot for the blondest crowd in Sayulita.
+A super popular hangout spot for the blondest (literally) crowd in Sayulita.
 I’m just calling it like I see it.
-Not the best in any one category, but they’ve got good cocktails, wine and tapas.
+They have really nice margaritas that you can have with tequila or mezcal.

 4. El Patio.
 More of a day drinking spot, but this place has excellent micheladas and margaritas and right on the beach.
 It’s either Lucid or El Patio for me when I want a drink before the sun goes down.